rohanphillips/health-protocol/README.md

 ### Project Description

+Sign up/Log in and record health protocols.
+Many protocols can be named, however there is only one set of vitals that can be recorded against that protocol
+Create as many records as required.
+Users control their records.
+Other users cannot view/edit/delete another users records

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.